awsdocs/aws-systems-manager-user-guide/doc_source/automation-documents-reference-details.md

-# Automation document details reference<a name="automation-documents-reference-details"></a>
+# Runbook details reference<a name="automation-documents-reference-details"></a>

-This section includes topics that describe each of the Systems Manager Automation documents that are owned by AWS and AWS Support\.
-Each page provides an explanation of the required and optional parameters you can specify when using the document\.
-Each page also lists the steps in the document and the output of the execution, if any\.
+This section includes topics that describe each of the Systems Manager runbooks that are owned by AWS, AWS Support, and AWS Config\.
+Each page provides an explanation of the required and optional parameters you can specify when using the runbook\.
+Each page also lists the steps in the runbook and the output of the automation, if any\.

-This section does *not* include a separate page for documents that require approval such as the AWS\-CreateManagedLinuxInstanceWithApproval or AWS\-StopEC2InstanceWithApproval document\.
-Any document name that includes *WithApproval*, means the document includes the [aws:approve – Pause an execution for manual approval](automation-action-approve.md) action\.
-This action temporarily pauses an Automation execution until designated principals either approve or reject the action\.
-After the required number of approvals is reached, the Automation execution resumes\.
+This section does *not* include a separate page for runbooks that require approval such as the AWS\-CreateManagedLinuxInstanceWithApproval or AWS\-StopEC2InstanceWithApproval runbook\.
+Any runbook name that includes *WithApproval*, means the runbook includes the [aws:approve – Pause an automation for manual approval](automation-action-approve.md) action\.
+This action temporarily pauses an automation until designated principals either approve or reject the action\.
+After the required number of approvals is reached, the automation resumes\.

 For information about running Automation documents, see [Running a simple automation](automation-working-executing.md)\.
 For information about running Automation documents on multiple targets, see [Running automations that use targets and rate controls](automation-working-targets-and-rate-controls.md)\.

-## View Automation document content<a name="view-automation-json"></a>
+## View runbook content<a name="view-automation-json"></a>

-You can view the content for Automation documents in the Systems Manager console\.
+You can view the content for runbooks in the Systems Manager console\.

-**To view Automation document content**
+**To view runbook content**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.